 The trees are changing colors, so the Bluebird nesting season is definitely over.
 Our hard-working volunteers collected a lot of data, and we are ready to let you all see it.

-The Len Anderson Memorial Bluebird Trail consists of nestboxes in both the Erie and Niagara counties.
-With 40 boxes to check during the height of Bluebird breeding season, it has been a busy year for us.
+The Len Anderson Memorial Bluebird Trail consists of nestboxes in both Erie and Niagara counties.
+With 40 boxes to check during the height of Bluebird breeding season, it has been another busy year for us.
 We have 16 boxes spread out in four locations in Erie County and 24 boxes at a golf course in Niagara County.